• Skip to main content

 3. Add the stuffing to a buttered casserole dish and dot butter on top.

-4. Bake the stuffing for 40-45 minutes and tent with foil for the last 10 minutes if the top of the stuffing is getting too browned too quickly.
+4. Bake the stuffing for 40-45 minutes at 350 degrees and tent with foil for the last 10 minutes if the top of the stuffing is getting too browned too quickly.

 Add cubed challah bread to a large bowl before adding the vegetable mixture.